AMWA-TV/is-12/docs/Sending commands.md

 # Sending commands

-Example for settings the user label (1p7) on any NcObject using the generic set method (1m2) (requires arguments but does not return a value)
+Example for setting the user label (1p7) on any NcObject using the generic set method (1m2) (requires arguments but does not return a value)

 ```json
 {